This post has been updated. It was originally published on 2/20/18.

-All of the benchmark apps we've collected will allow you to log your scores so you can review them later.
-By regularly putting the apps through their paces, you should be able to track your system's performance over time and spot any slowdowns as they happen.
-You can also compare your scores to those of other users—run a quick web search using the benchmark name and the name of your phone model, if you can't find these figures in the apps themselves.
-However, you shouldn't worry too much about measuring up against any phones other than your own.
+All of the benchmark apps we’ve collected will allow you to log your scores so you can review them later.
+By regularly putting the apps through their paces, you should be able to track your system’s performance and spot any slowdowns as they happen.
+You can also compare your scores to those of other users—run a quick web search using the benchmark name and the name of your phone model, if you can’t find these figures in the apps themselves.
+However, you shouldn’t worry too much about measuring up against any phones other than your own.

 The free app 3DMark (for Android and iOS) focuses on games and graphics, demonstrating how well your phone can deal with complex visual scenes and intense rendering.
 One nice touch is the way it shows you how your phone stacks up against tests run on the same phone model by other users.
 That should give you a good idea of whether your handset is running as quickly as it should be.